CSCI-5828-Foundations-Sftware-Engr/team-tbd-semester-project/wiki/project_details.md

 Our UI design can be found [here](https://github.com/CSCI-5828-Foundations-Sftware-Engr/team-tbd-semester-project/blob/main/wiki/wireframe.md).

 Our database currently consists of a user table to store basic user info, a reminder table that stores all reminders for all users (it is indexed on userid), and two look up tables.
 The database diagram can be seen below.
-We chose to use SQLite for this database because ...
+We chose to use SQLite for this database because it is lightweight.
+The basic features it offers are sufficient for our project and allow us to easily store and access data without much overhead.

 ![Database diagram](https://user-images.githubusercontent.com/43146669/228691580-487dc0d8-325a-4c1d-85c6-46bd41aae404.png)